Ross Township, Allegheny County, Pennsylvania

 Ross Township is a township in Allegheny County, Pennsylvania, United States.
-The township is adjacent to the northern border of Pittsburgh.
+It is adjacent to the northern border of Pittsburgh.
+The population of the township was 33,176 at the 2020 census.
 While most of the township is residential, a retail corridor is located along McKnight Road along with business districts on U.S. Route 19 and Babcock Boulevard.
-The population of the township was 31,105 at the 2010 census.

 Ross Township, along with the nearby borough of West View, comprises part of the North Hills School District, and both participate in the multi-municipality Northland Public Library.

 History

 On June 26, 1809, John McKnight, along with 30 other residents of Pine Township, petitioned the courts of Allegheny for the formation of a new township.
 In the November term, permission was granted and Ross Township was born.
 It was called Ross after a prominent Pittsburgh attorney James Ross.
 He represented Western Pennsylvania at the convention to ratify the Pennsylvania Constitution in 1790.
 Ross was a United States Senator and the personal land lawyer to George Washington.

-Many of the early settlers lived in fear of the Native Americans, since many Indians did not agree with Chief Cornplanter's treaty with Washington in 1784.
-In 1794, Casper Reel decided to finally settle in the area after being formally chased out by a group of Indians.
+Many of the early settlers lived in fear of the Native Americans, since many did not agree with Chief Cornplanter's treaty with Washington in 1784.
+In 1794, Casper Reel decided to finally settle in the area after being formerly chased out.
 His twin sons, David and Casper Jr., became the first white men born north of Pittsburgh.

 One of Ross Township's earliest claims to fame was the roads that passed through the area.
 The Native Americans traveled the Venango Path, later called the Franklin Road, and was one of the most important routes used by Commodore Oliver Perry in the Battle of Lake Erie during the War of 1812.
 After his victory, the road was once again changed to the Perrysville Plank Road.
 During this time, the road had large wooden planks on one side to assist in traveling during inclement weather.
 It was only when State Senator Herman P. Brandt petitioned to have the road paved from the city line to Perrysville in the 1920s.
 The road changed names once again to what is now known as Perry Highway.